 - I’ve never Tweeted.

-A candidacy for the office of Selectman is tempting, however.
+A candidacy for the office of Selectman, or the Select Board as we now call it, is tempting.
 For one thing, I would get to see a lot more of Phil, and I could restore a long and proud tradition: Harold Bowen wrote that elections these days can’t hold a candle to the elections of a century ago:

 “Back in the Old days, whenever you heard a band marching down the street followed with a line of torch lights, you knew it was election night in Ipswich.
 The town elections of today are a far cry from those of yesteryear.
 For the most part, they were riotous and anything but dignified.
 The air was full of broken promises, and rum whiskey and hard cider flowed like water.
 Each candidate felt that to win an election he had to rip his opponent apart.
 Of course, that part hasn’t changed much.”

 Every year, Aaron Wells would run for selectman on the single promise that if he won he would build a tunnel under Town Hill so you wouldn’t have to climb it.
 He never won, but I think I could.
 In my years as Town Historian, I’ve learned that almost half of the owners of houses on Town Hill believe there is a hidden tunnel that connects their house to the River, left over from the days of the Underground Railroad.
-You’d think Town Hill is made out of Swiss Cheese rather than solid granite.
+It’s a little known fact that Town Hill is made out of Swiss cheese rather than solid granite.
+And anyway, facts no longer matter.

 One thing I could probably do well is make promises I can’t keep and tell you what you want to hear.
 Harold Bowen explained the winning strategy: